CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 /// type=SS, answer=[1]

-In `student.php`, which of the following represents a positional placeholder as a parameter?
+In `student.php`, which of the following is a positional placeholder?

 - `?`